tomcritchlow/tomcritchlow.github.io/_posts/2019-03-12-strange-attraction.md

 ![](/images/seagull.jpeg)

-The poor ugly un-poetic seagull{% include tufte-sn.html id="tokyo" content="More often these days Texas gets replaced by Tokyo which also tells you about globalization and the romantic brand of Tokyo vs Texas" %}.
+The poor ugly un-poetic seagull[^tokyo].

+[^tokyo]: More often these days Texas gets replaced by Tokyo which also tells you about globalization and the romantic brand of Tokyo vs Texas

 What’s the story here?
 The lesson is that language is a virus.
 Design your case studies to be pithy - talk about your work in small fragments that can be repeated in oral culture: